soarsmu/Curiosity_in_Adversarial_Policy/README.md

     -- our agent
         -- attack ------------------------ the policy network weights of adversarial agents.
         -- retrained --------------------- the policy network weights of retrained victim agents.
+    -- multiagent-competition ------------ the agent zoo downloaded from the package (https://github.com/openai/multiagent-competition).
     -- adv-agent
         -- baseline ---------------------- the policy network weights of adversarial agents trained by baseline approach.
     -- tensorboard_records ------------------ the curves recorded in tensorboard files during training adversarial policies.